 Lives and works in Paris

-Their work is included in public collections such as: Es Baluard, Museum of Modern and Contemporary Art in Palma, Mallorca; Centro de Arte Dos de Mayo collection in Madrid; Marval Collection in Milan; Fundación Arco in Madrid; Collegium, Arévalo; Fundación Calosa in Mexico; and Coleção de Arte Contemporânea do Estado Português.
-It is also present in private collections in Berlin, Paris and Mallorca.
+Their work is part of several public collections, including: Es Baluard, Museo de Arte Contemporáneo de Palma, Mallorca; Thyssen-Bornemisza Art Contemporary – TBA21, Madrid; Centro de Arte Dos de Mayo, Madrid; Marval Collection, Milan; Fundación Arco, Madrid; Collegium, Arévalo; Fundación Calosa, Mexico; Coleção de Arte Contemporânea do Estado Português, Portugal; Colección Casa de Indias, Cádiz; and Colección Mercedes Villardell, London.
+Their work is also held in private collections in Berlin, Paris, and Mallorca.

 Past Exhibitions in Pelaires: